brendancooley/tpsp/tpsp.md

 ## Reduced Form Evidence on Coercion and Trade Policy

 To assist in the interpretation of the following results, consider a simple bilateral coercive bargaining setting.
 Governments 1 and 2 bargain over a pie of size 1.
 Let $x \in [0, 1]$ denote the share of the pie awarded to government 1 (with the remainder, $1-x$, going to government 2).
+In the trade setting studied here, $x=1$ might correspond to government 1 implementing optimal tariffs and government 2 liberalizing fully.
 Each government's valuation of the pie is given by an increasing, weakly concave utility function $u_i(x)$.
 The value of each government's outside option is given by a war function, $w_i(M_i / M_j)$, which depends on their relative military capabilities, $\frac{M_i}{M_j}$.
 Assume $w_i$ is increasing in this military capability ratio -- that is, more powerful governments enjoy better outside options.

 For simplicity, assume the pie is divided via the Nash Bargaining Solution, satisfying
 \begin{equation}